-If you’ve been trying to find just the best, we recommend taking a look at Vantrue N2 Pro.
+If you’ve been trying to find just the best dash cam on the market, we recommend taking a look at Vantrue N2 Pro.
 It’s our pick of the litter when it comes down to it.
 On the other hand, you might be in the market to find the perfect cam for yourself, which means you’ll have to do a bit of research.
 We recommend taking a good look over our favorites, and then we’ll give you the information you need to make an informed decision on one of these vital cameras.

 Top 5 Dash Cameras